Listen

 • We aim to reduce our scope 1, 2, and scope 3 (business travel) emissions by 75% by year-end 2025 (base year 2014).

 • We aim to reduce our scope 1 and 2 CO2e emissions from our buildings and data centres by 90% by year-end 2030 (base year 2014.
-This target would put us on track to with the globally required 45% reduction by 2030.
+This target would put us on track to achieve the globally required 45% reduction by 2030.

 • Beyond 2030, we aim to reach net zero emissions in our buildings (rented and owned) by 2035, ahead of the 2050 global plan.